shane-arthur/currency-calculator/README.md

 if their is high traffic, but low need for to the second exchange rates, we can increase this cache bust time, without having to redeploy.

 - Remove coupling of the three currency types to easily extend and swap in new currencies. (not too hard just need to read in initialState from noSQL storage).

+- Bind redux state with local state, so we can get a snapshot on page reload of the page.
+This piece will be tightly coupled with the cache-bust feature so I removed it, initially it had been implemented.